markogonzalez-tech/sql-practice-queries/README.md

 ## Purpose

-The goal of this repository is to practice SQL queries and improve database querying skills.
+The goal of this repository is to improve my SQL skills and practice database querying through real examples.

+## Future Improvements

+- Add more complex queries
+- Practice database design
+- Include real datasets